Sirius College

 Sirius College is a private school established in 1997.
 Based in Melbourne, Victoria, the school, which has over 3000 students, has campuses in Keysborough, Broadmeadows, Dallas, Sunshine West, and Shepparton.
 The college is a non-denominational school and accepts pupils from any ethnicity or religion.

 History

 The school began in the 1980s as a community association and later a boarding house for disadvantaged Australian Turkish children.
+Its founders were linked to the Gülen movement.
 This developed into ISIK College in 1997.
 Additional campuses were added in Geelong, Mildura and Keysborough.

-The school added primary provision at Shepparton, Meadow Fair Campus and Ibrahim Dellal, Sunshine Campus.

 The school changed its name to Sirius College in 2013.